-In 2012, while I was attempting to become local in China, a long-term Chinese resident named Mark Kitto published an essay called “You Will Never Be Chinese”.
+In 2012, while I was attempting to become local in China, a decade-plus Chinese resident named Mark Kitto published an essay called “You Will Never Be Chinese”.
 It began:

 “I wanted to be Chinese, once.
 I don’t mean I wanted to wear a silk jacket and cotton slippers, or a Mao suit and cap and dye my hair black and proclaim that blowing your nose in a handkerchief is disgusting.
 I wanted China to be the place where I made a career and lived my life.
 For the past 16 years it has been precisely that.
 But now I will be leaving.”

-He wrote a long essay about how it’s a futile quest to ever convince China you belong there.
+He wrote a long essay (no longer available online) about how it’s a futile quest to ever convince China you belong there.
 You may eventually convince friends and neighbours, he said, but you’ll inevitably get reminders from local government officials that you’re there only by their grace, and you’ll see business competitors ruthlessly do everything to undermine your legal presence.

-This experience contrasted with that of my Asian friends.
+This experience of having to convince someone I speak Chinese contrasted with that of my Asian friends.
 I briefly had a Korean friend over once.
-I was shocked at how my Chinese housekeeper Stephanie (she preferred this name to her Chinese name) insisted on casually engaging my Korean friend in conversation in Chinese, even though my Korean friend barely understood a word beyond “nihao“.
+I was shocked at how my Chinese housekeeper insisted on casually engaging my Korean friend in conversation in Chinese, even though my Korean friend barely understood a word beyond “ni hao“.
 Stephanie just kept going.
-With me, Browny McBrownface, it took a months for Stephanie to warm up to that level.
-(She insisted on the name Stephanie even well past that point… she preferred it for reasons personal to her.)
+With me, an obvious foreigner, it took months for Stephanie to warm up to that level.

 In Egypt, we use different names for random strangers: Jo is Anna, and I’m Youssef.
 Briefly, we tried being different nationalities as well: Jo was Canadian Vietnamese, and I was… British Palestinian.